SparkliTwizzl/plurality-utilities/README.md

 ---

+#### 4.1.5 - Templates region

+This region is required, and it must come after the entries region.

-#### 4.1.4 - Templates are how the tool converts entries into AutoHotkey macros
+Templates are how the tool converts entries into AutoHotkey macros.
 In order for Petrichor to know what format(s) you want the macros in your script to have, you need to provide templates for them.

-##### 4.1.4.1 - Templates must use the same basic structure in order for the generated script to work
+##### 4.1.5.1 - Templates must use the same basic structure in order for the generated script to work

 All templates have to start with 2 colons `::`, a string of text including an at sign `@` representing the tag, then 2 more colons `::`.